Florida State Road 70: History

 Former SR 70 Luten arch bridge over Peace River in Arcadia in 2020.

 The present route of SR 70 was added to the state highway system in the 1920s with three separate designations.
 From Bradenton to Parkton (just southeast of Edgeville), it was part of SR 18A (which also continued west of Bradenton to Anna Maria Island via Cortez Road).
-From Parkton to US 27 in Childs, it was designated SR 18 (which also continued west from Parkton to Old Miakka and Sarasota).
+From Parkton to Childs, it was designated SR 18 (which also continued west from Parkton to Old Miakka and Sarasota).
 From Childs to Fort Pierce, it was designated as SR 8.
 East of Lakewood Ranch, the route closely paralleled the route of the East and West Coast Railway, which existed from 1915 to 1934 between Bradenton and Arcadia.

 The full cross-peninsular route from US 41 in Bradenton to US 1 in Fort Pierce was redesignated SR 70 in 1945 as a result of the 1945 Florida state road renumbering.

 Prior to the 1960s, SR 70 entered Arcadia from the west on a historic Luten arch bridge over the Peace River.
 This historic arch bridge was built in 1925 by the Luten Bridge Company.
 From this bridge, SR 70 ran along Magnolia Street, then turned south at Lee Avenue for a block, then east on Oak Street though historic Downtown Arcadia and further east.
 In 1961, a new four-lane bridge carrying SR 70 over the Peace River in Arcadia opened.
 Around the same time, SR 70 was split into its current one-way street routing through Arcadia.
 The original arch bridge is still in use as a pedestrian bridge connecting DeSoto Veterans Memorial Park and Morgan Park and it was rehabilitated in 2020.